mikeodr/mikeodr.github.io/_posts/2014-11-26-nzbget-raspberrypi.markdown

 I’ve created a repo for hosting armhf debs for Raspberry Pi.
 As of this posting it only contains NZBGet deb.

-If you’d like to use it please follow the following instructions:
+If you’d like to use it please use the following instructions:

 Add the signing keys:
 {% highlight bash %}